 During his tenure as CEO, Cisco was named to Fortune's "America's Most Admired Company" list since 1999 ranking number one in the Network Communications category eight times, BusinessWeek's "Top 50 Performers" list six times, and Forbes' "Leading Companies in the World," and is one of the top 10 places to work in the United States, China, Germany, France, India, UK, Australia, Singapore, and several other countries.

 Chambers takes an active role in corporate social responsibility initiatives worldwide.
-Partnerships have included working with the Palestinian ICT sector growing ICT from 0.8 percent to more than 5 percent of GDP in two years and Connecting Sichuan, an effort to help rebuild healthcare and education models in the Sichuan, China region affected by the May 2008 earthquake.
-Chambers also cosponsored the Jordan Education Initiative, on which Cisco has worked in partnership with His Majesty King Abdullah II of Jordan and the World Economic Forum.
-Additionally, in late 2006, Chambers co-led a delegation of U.S. business leaders, in partnership with the U.S. State Department, to form the Partnership for Lebanon, helping provide critically needed resources for ongoing reconstruction in Lebanon.
-Chambers has also spearheaded several other education initiatives, including the 21st Century Schools initiative, to improve education and opportunity for children in the Gulf Coast Region affected by Hurricane Katrina.
+His focus now more than ever is on potential peace in the Middle East.
+Through Country Digitization, job creation and stability are more attainable for the middle class, particularly in Egypt, Israel, Palestine, Saudi Arabia, and United Arab Emirates.
+Partnerships have included working with the Palestinian ICT sector growing ICT from 0.8 percent to more than 5 percent of GDP in two years and Connecting Sichuan, an effort to help rebuild healthcare and education models affected by the May 2008 earthquake.
+Chambers also cosponsored the Jordan Education Initiative by partnering with the Jordanian government and co-led a delegation of U.S. business leaders, with the U.S. State Department, to form the Partnership for Lebanon.
+In July 2017 Chambers became Chairman of the US-India Strategic Partnership Forum (USISPF), a position he holds today.

 Chambers has served two American presidents.
 He was Vice Chairman of President George W. Bush's National Infrastructure Advisory Council (NIAC), where he provided industry experience and leadership to help protect critical U.S. infrastructure.
 He also served on President George W. Bush's Transition Team and Education Committee and on President Bill Clinton's Trade Policy Committee.